JaimeSalas/opensouthcode_demos_2019/02_typescript_node_jest/README.md

 npm i jest ts-jest supertest @types/jest @types/supertest -D
 ```

 * Ok with this on place, we're going to create a new file that will handle jest configuration.
-On root folder create:
+Create on root folder __jest.config.js__:

 ```javascript
 module.exports = {